 We recommend Canadians consume no more than 2,300 mg of sodium (about 1 teaspoon/5 mL of table salt) a day.
 The amount of salt you eat isn’t just what you shake onto your food – it is already added in large quantities to prepared foods, canned products, snack foods and restaurant meals.

 2 ways to get started on the DASH diet

 - If you now eat one or two vegetables a day, add another serving at lunch and dinner.

 - If you don’t eat fruit now or have only juice at breakfast, add a serving of fruit to your meals or switch out your juice for the whole fruit.

-Choose fruit or low-fat foods as desserts and snacks.
+- Choose fruit, vegetables, whole grains or protein foods for desserts and snacks.